Are you looking for a contractor?

 10- Gaps

 Gaps that begin to appear in spaces where they weren't present beforehand are a hint at structural issues and a settling foundation.
 Look for spaces between outdoor the patio, the stairs and the home, and if there is uneven elevation around the patio.
-Inside the home, look to kitchen cupboards, checking for elongated spaces between the cupboards and the ceiling.
+Inside the home, look at kitchen cupboards, checking for elongated spaces between the cupboards and the ceiling.
 When your foundation needs repairing, attachments and appliances begin to move and separate from the central structure, so this is a fail-safe sign that an issue may arise!

 Author: Amanda Harvey

 RenoQuotes.com can help you get quotes for your foundation renovation.
-We have a network of home renovation specialists that will be glad to find the proper solution for your particular situation.
+We have a network of home renovation specialists who will be glad to find the proper solution for your particular situation.

 Dial 1-844 828-1588 to speak with one of our customer service representatives